Upcoming Events

 Rhode Island Fire News

-Crews respond to garage fire in Smithfield
+Firefighters respond to encampment fire in Providence

-Firefighters respond to Burrillville house fire
+Crews respond to Providence house fire

 Two Rhode Island Chiefs Added to National Fallen Firefighters Memorial This Weeekend